Wells Reserve Roles

 The Wells National Estuarine Research Reserve protects and restores coastal ecosystems of the Gulf of Maine through integrated research, stewardship, environmental learning, and community partnerships.

 The Wells Reserve is overseen by the Wells Reserve Management Authority (RMA), which was established in 1990 by the Maine legislature.
-Represented on the RMA are the Maine Department of Conservation, the Maine State Planning Office, the Town of Wells, the U.S. Fish and Wildlife Service, the National Oceanic and Atmospheric Administration, and Laudholm Trust.
+Represented on the RMA are the Maine Bureau of Parks and Lands, the Maine State Planning Office, the Town of Wells, the U.S. Fish and Wildlife Service, the National Oceanic and Atmospheric Administration, and Laudholm Trust.
 A Governor-appointed scientist also serves on the RMA.

 Wells Reserve Management Authority, Board